-It fulfils the role of 'the Board' for the purposes of the Public Sector Internal Audit Standards.
+It fulfils the role of 'the Board' for the purposes of the Global Internal Audit Standards in the UK Public Sector (GIAS UK Public Sector).

 The Terms of Reference of the Committee will comply with Part 4a of the Constitution unless explicitly detailed below.